Young Scientist Essay Prize

 First awarded in 1988, this prize is now awarded annually to enable a young cosmetic scientist to attend an IFSCC Congress.

-The 2025 prize will be an invitation to attend the 2025 IFSCC Congress in Cannes, France, with the cost of travel, accommodation and registration fees up to, but not exceeding, 5000 Swiss Francs, being reimbursed by the IFSCC.
+The 2026 prize will be an invitation to attend the 2026 IFSCC Congress in Perth, Australia, with the cost of travel, accommodation and registration fees up to, but not exceeding, 5000 Swiss Francs, being reimbursed by the IFSCC.
 Any member of a member society of the IFSCC may apply, if they are no more than 35 years of age when they submit their essay (note: this means the Author can be 35 years, 364 days old when they submit their essay).

 - Essay submission

-Applicants should submit an essay of between 500 and 3,000 words on one of five topics chosen below.
-The winner is determined by Committee, which receives blinded copies of all submitted essays. - Interview Process
+Applicants should submit a blind essay of between 500 and 3,000 words on one of five topics chosen below, along with the entry form.
+The winner is determined by Committee, which receives blinded copies of all submitted essays. - Local Society Membership

-The top three essays chosen by the prize committee will undergo virtual interviews with questions on their essays.
+The top essays chosen by the prize committee will undergo virtual interviews with questions on their essays.
 These interviews will be conducted by a group of members of the IFSCC Praesidium.
-The individual who provides the most exceptional answers, as collectively agreed upon by the prize committee, will then be declared the winner.
+The individual who provides the most exceptional answers, as collectively agreed upon by the prize committee, will then be declared the winner. - AI Detection

 How to apply